rdio/collection-chronology/README.md

-h1.
-Chronological Collection
+# Chronological Collection

-A simple example of how to use the Rdio API
+A simple example of how to use the Rdio API.

-h2.
-Forking instructions
+## Forking instructions

 1. Fork this repo on github and download it.